Frequently Asked Questions

 A: Please stop by the Student Activities office or email firstname.lastname@example.org to have banners approved to be hung in Elrod Commons for events or initiatives that your student organization may be planning to advertise.
 Banners and posters should be approved by Kelsey Goodwin.
 The Student Activities staff is also happy to help hang up posters and banners when dropped off to the Student Activities office.
 The Director of Student Activities and the Division of Student Affairs reserves the right to remove flyers and banners deemed inappropriate, not associated with recognized student organizations, or which advertise events for which the date has expired.
 Academic buildings, Leyburn Library and other spaces on campus reserve the right to restrict banners and posters to their own designated areas as determined by department.

 A: Student organizations are allowed to pay performance and speaking fees from their accounts, but contracts must be approved and signed by the Vice President for Student Affairs on behalf of the University.
 The Student Activities office works closely with General Counsel to review and prepare contracts for execution; more information about the process is available on General Counsel's website.
-Please contact Kelsey Goodwin at firstname.lastname@example.org before beginning paperwork related to payment of an artist or speaker.
+Take note of the guidelines pertaining to political speakers on campus and reach out to the Office of Student Activities and/or the Office of General Counsel for clarification on those guidelines prior to inviting speakers to campus.
+Please contact Kelsey Goodwin at email@example.com before beginning paperwork related to payment of an artist or speaker.